 One tablespoon of sunflower seeds provides 8.35 mcg of selenium.
 One tablespoon of flaxseed will give you 2.3 grams of omega-3 fatty acids, which are linked to reduced risk of heart disease, Alzheimer’s, and depression.
 These crunchy salad ingredients have also been shown to inhibit cancer-cell growth.

 Disease-fighting power: heart disease, cancer, Alzheimer’s, depression, and diabetes

-One tablespoon of almonds provides 2.2 grams of alphatocopherol, a type of vitamin E, which reduces the risk of Alzheimer's, according to a National Institute on Aging study.
+One tablespoon of almonds provides 2.2 grams of alpha-tocopherol, a type of vitamin E, which reduces the risk of Alzheimer’s, according to a study in Nutrients.

 Other nutrients: monounsaturated fat, protein, and fiber